bvberkum/docutils-ext/README.rst

 May need latest docutils from SVN.

 Development targets
-  - reST directives for left- and right-margin decoration.
+  - Du nodes and an reST directive for left- and right-margin page decoration.
+  - An reST directive for table summaries.
-  - An ``html4css1`` writer with margin support.
+  - An extended ``html4css1`` writer able to write these new nodes.
   - Testing experimental rst re-writer, see test/.
-  - Additional document transforms and settings.
+  - Various document transforms and settings
     See `Transforms`_ (``dotmpe.du.ext.transform``).

   - These transforms are used by ``dotmpe.du.ext.reader.mpe.``\ `Reader`.